 - How to Reduce Resistance to Aviation SMS with Difficult Employees

 Aviation safety newsletters can be an extremely valuable safety promotion asset.

 A safety manager or the person responsible for writing the safety newsletter has many other responsibilities and time commitments.
 I've never heard of a full-time newsletter writer; however, the safety newsletter can be outsourced to safety consultants.

-When you don't have budget for hiring an external SMS consultant to write your newsletter, there are tricks and tips to shorten creation time and maximize efficiency, and yet still stimulate high user engagement.
+When you don't have the budget for hiring an external SMS consultant to write your newsletter, there are tricks and tips to shorten creation time and maximize efficiency, and yet still stimulate high user engagement.
 Review these strategies again if you scanned to the bottom of this article and missed them.

 Newsletters are also a great forum by which management can practice safety transparency.
-Occasionally, may want to include excerpts from your safety policy, non-punitive reporting policy or perhaps employees' safety accountabilities.
+Occasionally, may want to include excerpts from your safety policy, non-punitive reporting policy, or perhaps employees' safety accountabilities.
 These SMS artifacts are worth repeating at least annually.

 Safety newsletters are one of your key tools for incrementally developing your safety culture.
-For toxic safety cultures, the safety newsletter can be the sounding board between management and employees to develop trust and reinforce protections from self reporting errors and mistakes.
+For toxic safety cultures, the safety newsletter can be the sounding board between management and employees to develop trust and reinforce protections from self-reporting errors and mistakes.